MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

     ![The Payment method section of the Subscription page, showing the Update payment details link.](../media/03839d72-773c-4030-88d0-484d1efe49c5.png)

-3. Choose the drop down arrow under **Add or select a payment method**, pick the credit card or bank account that you want to delete, then choose **Remove**.
+3. Select the drop-down arrow under **Add or select a payment method**, choose the credit card or bank account that you want to delete, then choose **Remove**.

     ![The Update payment details pane when a subscription is paid for by credit card or bank account.](../media/fa9b3a8f-9a80-4887-88e6-d19e6afd1b3d.png)